PagerDuty/backstage-plugin-docs/docs/capabilities.md

 ![custom-field-mapping](images/custom-field-mapping.png)

+!!! warning
-This feature requires the [Entity Processor](advanced/entity-processor.md) module to be installed.
+    This feature requires the [Entity Processor](advanced/entity-processor.md) module to be installed — without it, custom field sync will not run.

 ## Backend